South Korea's MFG tenders for up to 140,000 tonnes corn - traders

 The deadline for submission of price offers in the tender is also Wednesday, Feb.
 9.

+The corn is sought in two consignments of between 55,000 tonnes and 70,000 tonnes with the seller free to decide the volume offered in this range, they said.

-The corn is sought for arrival in South Korea in May and June.
+The first consignment is sought for arrival in South Korea around May 18.

+Shipment was sought between April 14 and May 3 if sourced from the U.S. Pacific Northwest coast, between March 25-April 13 if sourced from the U.S. Gulf or Black Sea region/east Europe, between March 20-April 8 from South America or between March 30-April 18 if from South Africa.

+The second consignment is sought for arrival in South Korea around June 7.

 (Reporting by Michael Hogan)